dilettagoglia/starter-academic/content/project/WebApp/index.md

 ---
 title: Data Journalism Web App
 summary: "Italiani mangiatori di pillole".
-- Statistic and descriptive analysis of medical data as result of a Data Journalism investigation about supplement consumption in Italy.
-- Data are extract, cleaned up and organized in CSV tables, managed through a database SQL.
+Statistic and descriptive analysis of medical data as result of a Data Journalism investigation about supplement consumption in Italy.
+Data is extracted, cleaned up and organized in CSV tables, managed through a database SQL.
 Query API are in PHP.
-- The implemented software receives data through AJAX and return them in Json format to a script that processes them and show them in a client-readable format (charts displayed in a user interface).
+The implemented software receives data through AJAX and return them in Json format to a script that processes them and show them in a client-readable format (charts displayed in a user interface).

 tags:
 - Web Design